Campaigning journalism in support of our NHS

 For many years the NHS has been unable to escape crisis and has struggled to keep up with the needs of patients. undermined by flawed government policy.

-This is why In 2019 we set up The Lowdown – which produces campaigning journalism and research for the public and NHS staff.
+In 2019 we published the first edition of The Lowdown – which produces campaigning journalism and research, is published bi-weekly, and is freely available.

 HOW YOU CAN HELP